eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/Dedicated MD 26th October 2022.md

 	* Arnaud Devienne
 	* Jean-François Gruber
 * One access at 16:15
-	* To install the degrader in the Montrac
+	* To install the degrader in the MONTRAC
 * One access at 18:30
 	* Remove the scintillator (IRRAD)
 	* Remove the diode and SRAM (CHARM)